Events

 Organized by Society for the Advancement of Socio-Economics

-Organized by The Bernard and Audre Rapoport Center for Human Rights and Justice, University of Texas, Law School
+Organized by The Rapoport Center for Human Rights and Justice

 James Galbraith and Albena Azmanova debate strategies for post-Covid social transformation, focusing on the work-related contradictions of capitalism Azmanova identifies in her book Capitalism on Edge.
 She has argued that while the new economy does not generate good jobs for all, we are increasingly reliant on holding a job, but she rejects the two popular strategies for solving this conundrum: active job creation and universal basic income.